 The source for Electric Vehicle chargers data is the connection notifications that the installers send to Northern Powergrid.
-No assumptions or estimations were made on this data.
+No assumptions or estimations were made on this data

-DG (G98):
+PV (G98) and Other DG (G98):

-DG (G98) data for 2019-20 and 2020-21 has been sourced from the connection notifications that the installers send to Northern Powergrid.
+The data for DG connected under G98 (previously G83) standard for 2019-20, 2020-21 and 2021-22 has been sourced from the connection notifications that the installers send to Northern Powergrid.
 No assumptions or estimations were made on this data.

-DG (G98) data for up to 2018-19 has been sourced from Ofgem (e-serve).
+All DG (G98) data for up to 2018-19 was sourced from Ofgem (e-serve).
 Customers who install small renewable generation have been incentivised to declare it to Ofgem through the Feed-In-Tariff (FiT) scheme.
 This has resulted in a higher level of accuracy for this data source compared to that held by Northern Powergrid.
 We have made the following low-risk assumptions whilst using the data source: